-Game design and direction, artworking, animation and art direction for a web video game featuring Justin Bieber doing skateboarding.
+Game design and direction, artworking, and animation for a web video game featuring Justin Bieber doing skateboarding.

 The game launched just in time to support the release of his album Purpose and let fans take control of the singer to pull tricks and ride along the boardwalk of Venice, LA, and the streets of Sydney, Australia.